-As of January 31, 2024, the price of our Class A ordinary shares was \$2.2101 per share.
+As of the close of the market on April 30, 2024, the price of our Class A ordinary shares was \$2.060 per share.
 If the market price for our Class A ordinary shares is less than \$11.50 per share, which is the exercise price of the Warrants, we believe warrant holders will be unlikely to exercise their Warrants.
-Accordingly, given the trading price of our Class A ordinary shares as of January 31, 2024, we do not expect to rely on cash received upon exercise of the Warrants to fund our operations.
+Accordingly, given the trading price of our Class A ordinary shares as of April 30, 2024, we do not expect to rely on cash received upon exercise of the Warrants to fund our operations.
 Instead, we intend to rely on other sources of cash discussed elsewhere in this prospectus, primarily including cash from operations, to continue to fund our operations.

 The Class A ordinary shares being offered for resale pursuant to this prospectus by the Selling Securityholders represent a substantial percentage of our outstanding Class A ordinary shares.
-The number of Class A ordinary shares being offered for resale pursuant to this prospectus by the Selling Securityholders exceeds the number of Class A ordinary shares constituting our public float, and represents approximately 351.6% of the Class A ordinary shares outstanding as of January 31, 2024 and approximately 80.1% of our outstanding Class A ordinary shares assuming the issuance of all 52,929,181 Class A ordinary shares issuable upon full exercise of exchange rights and full exercise of the Warrants.
-However, all of the Exchange Shares are subject to certain exchange conditions, and 25,521,104 of the Exchange Shares may not be exchanged prior to April 1, 2024.
-2,200,000 of the Class A ordinary shares being offered for resale pursuant to this prospectus by the Selling Securityholders are subject to a contractual lock-up period, and may not be sold until 150 days after the completion of the Business Combination.
+The number of Class A ordinary shares being offered for resale pursuant to this prospectus by the Selling Securityholders exceeds the number of Class A ordinary shares constituting our public float, and represents approximately 141.2% of the Class A ordinary shares outstanding as of April 30, 2024 and approximately 59.8% of our outstanding Class A ordinary shares assuming the issuance of all 52,931,148 Class A ordinary shares issuable upon full exercise of exchange rights and full exercise of the Warrants.
+On March 26, 2024, the Company determined that the exercise conditions in the Exchange Agreements with respect to the Sole Shareholder and one of the Exchanging Aeries Holders, Bhisham Khare, had been satisfied.
+On April 5, 2024, the Sole Shareholder exchanged an aggregate amount of 9,500 AARK ordinary shares for 21,337,000 Exchanged Shares.
+An aggregate of 10,566,347 Exchanged Shares remain to be issued upon exchanges, including 7,740,979 Exchanged Shares for which the exchange conditions have not yet been met.
+Additionally, 2,200,000 of the Class A ordinary shares being offered for resale pursuant to this prospectus by the Selling Securityholders are subject to a contractual lock-up period, and may not be sold until 150 days after the completion of the Business Combination.

-In particular, Innovo holds 36.1% of our Class A ordinary shares outstanding as of January 31, 2024, which shares are being registered for resale pursuant to this prospectus and will be able to be resold for so long as the registration statement of which this prospectus forms a part is available for use.
+In particular, Innovo, an entity controlled by the Sole Shareholder, holds 5,638,530 Class A ordinary shares, which shares are being registered for resale pursuant to this prospectus and will be able to be resold for so long as the registration statement of which this prospectus forms a part is available for use.
 Any of these resales, or the perception in the market that the holders of a large number of shares intend to resell shares, could cause the market price of our Class A ordinary shares to decline or increase the volatility in the market price of our Class A ordinary shares.
 These sales, the possibility that these sales may occur, or a resulting decline in the market price of our Class A ordinary shares also might make it more difficult to raise additional capital through the sale of equity or convertible debt securities.